 As far as I know, I was the first student to transition from the G&D programme to the IMP programme and there were actually some difficulties because it was not clear whether G&D graduates fulfil the requirements.
 However, my request was supported by a very kind professor teaching in the G&D programme and the head of the IMP programme answered the request within a few weeks stating that G&D students fulfil the entry requirements.
 With the help of this statement, I was then able to apply and eventually were accepted.
 Moreover, I was not required to complete a “learning agreement”, i.e. I could study the regular programme without having to worry about additional requirements missing from my bachelor’s studies.
 Looking back, I can say that I was well prepared for the master’s programme and managed to graduate with a very good GPA.

-The professorial chair I work at deals with questions relating to children’s and adolescents’ learning disorders and difficulties regarding academic achievement.
+The professorial chair I worked at deals with questions relating to children’s and adolescents’ learning disorders and difficulties regarding academic achievement.
 While my professor is an expert on learning disorders and neurosciences, I am interested in social determinants of individual achievement and achievement related self-concepts.
 For instance, I am very interested in the phenomena of self-stereotyping and stereotype threat and how they impact the achievement motivation of students.
-A research project we are currently working on deals with feelings of control over academic achievement outcomes which we found to be lower in minority students.
+A research project we worked on deals with feelings of control over academic achievement outcomes which we found to be lower in minority students.
 Since perceived control over academic outcomes is an important predictor for academic achievement, the results of this study have important practical implications.
 That is, our future goal will be to identify causes for low academic control and means suitable to enhance feelings of academic control and thus achievement.

 If you had to describe the people you met at Rhine-Waal University of Applied Sciences in three words, these would be…